benhoyt/benhoyt.github.com/writings/micropledge.md

 We were frustrated, and users were understandably upset.
 We considered various options and other payment providers, but microPledge hadn't gotten the traction we'd hoped for in any case, so this 6-month freeze was basically the death knell.

-We emailed our 1200 users asking them to pledge $10 each so we could switch to a different payment provider and keep microPledge going, but that didn't go anywhere.

 ## Attempt to sell company IP